simonv3/take-action-skagway/pages/representatives.md

 Getting in touch with our representatives is pretty easy.
 You should never hesitate to do so.

+We recommend putting their phone numbers in your contact list.
+That way calling them becomes as easy as picking up the phone.

 If you ever find any of this information to be out of date, or want to add anything, contact us: [hi@take-action-alaska.org](mailto:hi@take-action-alaska.org)

 ## Why you should call